hello-robot/stretch_dex_teleop/README.md

 ### Set Up the Camera, Ring Light and Stand

-The camera stand should be placed on the ground, and the camera should be pointed straight up.
-The stand should be maximally extended, so that the camera and the ring light are as high off the ground as possible.
+As shown in the photo above, the camera stand should be placed on the ground, and the camera should be pointed straight up.
+The stand should be at its minimum height.

 The camera should be plugged into the robot's trunk using a USB extension cable.
 The ring light should not be plugged into the robot's trunk as it requires too much power - it can either be plugged into the robot's head, or externally.